 So, the question is, if you’ve set up automatic redirection can you get rid of your language button?
 Absolutely not.

-- Language buttons are highly customisable and play a huge role in improving the overall UX of your multilingual website
+- Language buttons are highly customizable and play a huge role in improving the overall UX of your multilingual website

-- The visibility of your language button is a must, consider whether you’ll use flags to make it stand out, optimising its location on your webpage, or both!
+- The visibility of your language button is a must, consider whether you’ll use flags to make it stand out, optimizing its location on your webpage, or both!